liton2k1/liton2k1/README.md

 </p>

 ## 🌟 About Me
-I’m a Full Stack developer passionate about building efficient and user-friendly web applications.
-I work with technologies like JavaScript, TypeScript, React.js, Next.js, Node.js, Express, MongoDB, Mongoose, PostgreSQL, and Prisma to create full-stack solutions that combine smooth front-end experiences with robust back-end systems.
+I'm a Full Stack Developer who loves building web applications that work well and feel great to use.
+I work across the entire stack, creating clean, responsive interfaces with React, Next.js, and TypeScript on the front end, while building solid back-end systems with Node.js, Express, MongoDB, and PostgreSQL.
+What gets me excited is solving problems, writing efficient code, and creating features that actually make a difference for users.
+I'm always learning and exploring new technologies to keep improving my craft.
+If you're working on something interesting or want to connect about development opportunities, feel free to reach out!

 ## 🛠️ Skills & Tools